 Football, Golden Visas Among “New” Money Laundering Risk Areas

-Football, free ports, and “golden visas” are among the seven new supranational risk areas for money-laundering and financial terrorism, according to the European Commission in its latest series of reports on Europe’s anti-money laundering capabilities published Wednesday.
+Football, free ports, and “golden visas” are among the seven new supranational risk areas for money laundering and financial terrorism, according to the European Commission in its latest series of reports on Europe’s anti-money laundering capabilities published Wednesday.

-The new risk areas, which join a previously-identified 40, have been added because of money-laundering incidents that have been reported to or investigated by law enforcement authorities in the EU over the past two years.
+The new risk areas, which join a previously identified 40, have been added because of money laundering incidents that have been reported to or investigated by law enforcement authorities in the EU over the past two years.

 Though this is the first time football has been included in this assessment, the EU and the Financial Action Task Force, an inter-governmental anti-money laundering agency, have both long identified the lucrative industry as a vehicle for money laundering and other criminal activities--such as trafficking, corruption, and tax evasion.

-Ongoing investigations related to the 2015 Football Leaks scandal have, in the last few years, pulled back the curtain on the dirty underbelly of the business side of European football in particular, which as a net industry is worth an estimated US$28 billion--more than the United States’ National Football League, National Hockey League, and Major League Baseball combined, according to the New Yorker.
+Ongoing investigations related to the 2015 Football Leaks scandal have, in the last few years, pulled back the curtain on the dirty underbelly of the business side of football, and European football in particular, which as a net industry is worth an estimated US$28 billion--more than the United States’ National Football League, National Hockey League, and Major League Baseball combined, according to the New Yorker.